Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Introduction

-\paragraph{Markov jump linear systems.} Markov jump linear systems (MJLSs)~\citep{docostaDiscreteTimeMarkovJump2005} are a well known class of stochastic hybrid models suitable for capturing the behaviour of cyber-physical systems~\citep{LSAZ21}.
-An MJLS consists of a finite set of (possibly probabilistic) linear dynamics (called operation ``modes''), where jumps between these modes are governed by a Markov chain (MC) or (if switchings among modes are controllable) by a Markov decision process (MDP).
-Despite having linear dynamics at each mode, the overall dynamics are non-linear due to the switching behaviour.
-MJLSs have, for example, been used to model networked control systems, where the different modes relate to package loss~\citep{HNX07,MPPdO18}.
+\paragraph{Markov jump linear systems} Markov jump linear systems (MJLSs)~\cite{docostaDiscreteTimeMarkovJump2005} are a well-known class of stochastic, hybrid models suitable for capturing the behaviour of cyber-physical systems~\cite{LSAZ21}.
+An MJLS consists of a finite set of linear dynamics (also called \emph{operational modes}), where jumps between these modes are governed by a Markov chain (MC) or, if jumping between the modes can be controlled, by a Markov Decision Process (MDP).
+Despite each mode having linear (though possibly stochastic) dynamics, the overall dynamics are non-linear due to the jumping between modes.
+MJLSs have been used to model, among other things, networked control systems, where the different operation modes relate to specific packet losses or to distinct discrete configurations~\cite{HNX07,MPPdO18}.

-Due to their wide applicability and relevance, several discrete and continuous time MJLS control problems have been studied, such as stability~\citep{boukasStabilityDiscretetimeLinear1995,zhangStabilityStabilizationMarkovian2009}, $H_\infty$-controller design~\citep{dFGVO00,CFT15,GG17,CGG19}, and optimal control~\citep{CF95,HSF06}.
-In this paper, we consider a behaviourally rich class of discrete-time MJLSs, for which the continuous dynamics (in each mode) is affected by an additive stochastic process noise.
-This noise may arise from inaccurate modelling of the dynamics or from the presence of aleatoric components, e.g., wind gusts affecting the dynamics of a drone \citep{blackmoreProbabilisticParticleControlApproximation2010a}.
-We now highlight two factors of uncertainty in MJLSs that we specifically consider in this~work.